 The most important part in this recipe is to not overcook the meat.
 You want to pull the chicken out of the oven at 160F internal temperature and let it rest for 5 minutes.
 If you let it cook past that temperature, it will get hopelessly dry and rubbery.
 Remember, when you pull the chicken breast out of the oven it will continue cooking and the temperature will continue rising by another 5-10 degrees.
-So be careful and use an accurate instant read thermometer or, better yet, a BBQ thermometer, like the very popular and really good ThermoPro TP07 single probe or the ThermoPro TP08 dual probe thermometer.
+So be careful and use an accurate instant read thermometer or, better yet, a BBQ thermometer, like the very popular and very good ThermoPro TP07 single probe or the ThermoPro TP08 dual probe thermometer.

 I use seasonings sparsely in this recipe.
 You don’t need too much to get a very flavorful final product.
 I don’t add dry herbs as they tend to burn during high heat pan frying and ruin the flavor and the appearance.